A Creative Pilgrimage on the Camino de Santiago

 Who This Trip is For:

-Trip size is limited to 14 walkers.
 We will be an intimate hiking group, with a focus on supporting creativity through writing and sketching in community.
 Complete beginners in both disciplines are welcome, as well as experienced writers and artists.
 You do not have to consider yourself a "writer" or "artist" to come on this trip.

-Our 14-day trip includes:
+Our 17-day trip includes:

-Note: Hotels on the Camino are small, and accommodations will be double-occupancy only.
-We will help you find a roommate if you don't have one. - Eight days hiking the Camino de Santiago (French route) beginning 103 kilometers from Santiago de Compostela; we will also do a warm-up walk just before the O Cebreiro Pass.
+- Eight days hiking the Camino de Santiago (French route) beginning 103 kilometers from Santiago de Compostela; we will also do a warm-up walk just before the O Cebreiro Pass.

 - Guidance along the Camino, including hiking support, as well as creative support in writing, sketching, and watercolor techniques designed to be used on-the-go to capture the beauty and meaning of your journey.